-Between 2004 and 2019 there was a stream of both Government legislation and Church directives relating to the safeguarding of children and vulnerable adults.
-The following notes and appendices seek to summarise current requirements and expectations of bell ringers during their activities.
+Between 2004 and 2019 there has been a stream of both Government legislation and Church directives relating to the safeguarding of children and vulnerable adults.
+The following notes and appendices seek to summarise the present requirements and expectations of bell ringers during their activities.

-The UK legal requirements extend to all denominations and secular rings, whilst churches and ringing establishments outside the UK will be subject to local laws.
+Most ringing towers come under the jurisdiction of the Church of England, Church in Wales and Scottish churches all of which have common requirements.
+The UK legal requirements extend to other denominations and secular rings, whilst churches and ringing establishments outside the UK will be subject to local laws.
 In all cases ringers should maintain good practice principles whenever dealing with young and vulnerable persons.